atteeela/Be/README.md

 ```
 Sometimes your parameter structure is a bit too complicated to fit into the *required stuff* -> *optional stuff* -> *rest* structure.
 For these situations, you might need to define multiple overloads.

+You can specify another overload by passing the `arguments` local again in the rest parameters, followed by a new set of constraints.

-For example, in the Back.io client library, there are 6 different ways to call the `User.login()` method.
+For example, in the Back.io client library, there are 6 different overloads on the `User.login()` method.
 Below is the `Be()` I used to make sure helpful errors are displayed.
 (The example is TypeScript, because that's what most people who care about this stuff will probably be using).

 ```javascript